kingsfall/housing-price-regression/README.md

 Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.
 We shall use the log price to train and fit to the regression models.
 Afterwhich, since the requirements ask that the evaluation metrics be compared with the true house price, we shall convert y_test back to original format before calculating the RSME.

-# Linear Regression evaluation metrics:
+## Linear Regression evaluation metrics:

 rmse on train **0.2829659844570018** (based on log transformed price) rmse on test **236223.57554988982** (based on true price)

+Link [here](https://github.com/kingsfall/housing-price-regression/blob/master/module1.ipynb) for complete code.

-# Classification evaluation metrics:
+# Classification evaluation:

 For classification, firstly we have to decide how would we want to bin our house prices.
 By having fewer bins, we run the risk of can having a misleading histogram.
 I decided to use a variable bin size according to the 4 quantiles.